justinmeiners/efficient-programming-with-components/10_binary_counter.md

 We can create a "counter" which is an array of "bits"/entries.
 In every bit of this counter we're going to keep a single element.
 The element in the `nth` bit will be the one that has had `n` victories.
-Our goal is to only combine elements that have had the same weight/parity.
+Our goal is to only combine elements that have the same weight/power.
 Initially the counter has `zero` in every entry:

     initial counter